-The prerequisites for this course are: Psychology 2030, Psychology 2505, and Neuroscience 2600.
-In addition, students must have successfully completed at least three additional 3000-level courses (9.0 credit hours) in Psychology or Neuroscience (one of which must have a social science designation and one of which must have a science designation; e.g., Psychology (3.0 credit hours; designated Social Science) and/or Psychology or Neuroscience (3.0 credit hours; designated Science).
+The prerequisites for this course are: Psychology 2030 and Psychology 2110 and a 3000-level course in developmental psychology.
+In addition, students must have successfully completed at least four additional 3000-level courses (12.0 credit hours) in Psychology or Neuroscience (one of which must have a science designation).
+It is recommended that students have Neuroscience 2600 or an equivalent course.
 Students who do not have the required prerequisite courses (e.g., verified transfer credits) may be deregistered from the course without warning.
 In exceptional circumstances, a prerequisite waiver will be considered for a student who has adequate equivalent background.
-If you are considering requesting a waiver, please contact me prior to the end of the add/drop period.
+If you are considering requesting a waiver, you must contact me prior to registering in the course.
 Submitting a request for a waiver does not guarantee that you will receive one; each case will be evaluated individually, and you will have to provide supporting documentation for prior courses not taken at the U of L.